-1. Rated Watts
+1. Running Watts

 2. Surge Watts

-Surge (or starting) watts are the amount of watts your appliance needs to start its motor.
+Surge (or start-up) watts are the amount of watts your appliance needs to start its motor.
 For example, it can take up to 2,000 watts (or 2 Kilowatts) just to get the same refrigerator's motor and compressor started.

 1. Data Plate